 Mimosa Hostilis Inner Root Bark — Natural Dyeing & Craft

-Nature's finest botanical for vibrant fabric dyes, natural soap colorants, and artisan crafting.
+Nature's finest botanical for natural fabric dyeing, artisan soap making, and botanical craft.
 Available in powder, shredded, and chip forms.
 Known as Tepezcohuite in Mexico, botanical name Mimosa tenuiflora.

 Our Products